markllewellyn/integration/README.md

 - Cancellations
 - Product-related data

 This is not a full application export.
-It is a curated set of representative components showing architecture, design patterns, and implementation approaches.
+It is a selected set of representative components showing architecture, design patterns, and implementation approaches.

 ---